-- Transponders for timekeeping must be worn by Competitors. - For Team Pursuit races Skater No.1 in the team shall wear white armbands with No1, Skater No.2 shall wear red armbands with No2, Skater No.3 shall wear yellow armbands with No3, Skater No.4 shall wear blue armbands with No4. - For Team Sprint races each Skater shall wear different identification defining their role in the race.
-Skater No.1 in the team shall wear white armbands with No1, Skater No.2 shall wear red armbands with No2, Skater No.3 shall wear yellow armbands with No3, Skater No.4 (in the case of 4 Skaters in the team) shall wear blue armbands with No4. - For Mixed Gender Relay races for each heat, each team shall wear different identification means during the race: helmet covers, arm bands or bibs: - Team 1: Shall wear helmet covers with #1 or white arm band; - Team 2: Shall wear helmet covers with #2 or red arm band and so on. - Rule 279 applies.

-• At the discretion of the Referee, helmet covers may be used for identification of the Skaters in each Team for Team Pursuit and Team Sprint instead of armbands.
+- Transponders for timekeeping must be worn by Competitors on both ankles, not inside the skates - For Team Pursuit races Skater No.1 in the team shall wear white armbands, Skater No.2 shall wear red armbands, Skater No.3 shall wear yellow armbands, Skater No.4 shall wear blue armbands. - For Team Sprint races each Skater shall wear different identification defining their role in the race.
+Skater No.1 in the team shall wear white armbands, Skater No.2 shall wear red armbands, Skater No.3 shall wear yellow armbands, Skater No.4 (in the case of 4 Skaters in the team) shall wear blue armbands. - For Mixed Relay races for each heat, each team shall wear different identification means during the race: helmet covers, arm bands or bibs: - Team 1: Shall wear helmet covers with #1 or white arm band; - Team 2: Shall wear helmet covers with #2 or red arm band and so on. - Rule 279 applies. - At the discretion of the Referee, helmet covers may be used for identification of the Skaters in each Team for Team Pursuit and Team Sprint instead of armbands.